mayerrobert/jmurmel/README.md

 Murmel is the name of the programming language (which is a Lisp dialect), JMurmel is the name of the interpreter/ compiler that implements Murmel.
-For more details on the language see `murmel-langref.lisp`.
+For more details on the language see [murmel-langref.lisp](murmel-langref.lisp).

 The interpreter, REPL, compiler as well as generated compiled Jars all run on top of the JVM.
 Compilation is done as Murmel to Java source